code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/jobs.md

 - Familiarity or background in educational communications preferred, no background in Computer Science needed

 To apply, please email resume, cover letter, and writing sample and/or social media accounts to <a href="mailto:jobs@code.org">jobs@code.org</a>.

+## <a name="intl"href="#intl">International Outreach Manager (Seattle, WA preferred)</a>

+**Job Summary:**

+Code.org is looking for an International Outreach Manager to support Code.org’s outreach efforts through the development and management of our international partnerships.
+We are looking for an experienced program manager with passion for Computer Science education, and strengths in partnership management and communication.

+Responsibilities of this position will include:

+- Implementing strategy, developing guidelines and roadmap for international partner engagement, and defining metrics for program success
+- Vetting and onboarding new partners
+- Managing existing international relationships
+- Developing and managing international partnerships with international organizations with shared interests to Code.org (i.e. the College Board)
+- Hosting partner events domestically to share the CS community’s approach to best practices for K-12 CS, and educate partners on Code.org’s approach to curriculum, professional learning, scaling CS, localization, and policy development
+- Developing support collateral for international partners using existing Code.org materials
+- Collaborating across teams to meet the needs of our international partners; working with product, education and marketing teams to develop or customize of products

+**Experience and Qualifications:**

+- Passion for equity in computer science and K-12 education
+- 2+ years of developing and managing international programs; experience and aptitude for managing complex projects and relationships
+- Advanced organizational, problem solving, and project management skills
+- Bachelor’s degree required; education background prefered
+- Bilingual a plus

+Candidates must be extremely detail-oriented, possess exceptional written and interpersonal communication abilities, and be tech-savvy.
+Must also be a self-starter, able to multi-task, excel under pressure, and work independently with a geographically dispersed team.
+Proficiency in working with Microsoft Office and Google Docs a must.

+Ability and willingness to travel up to 25% of the time is required.

 ## <a name="regional"href="#regional">Regional Manager, Northwest (Seattle, WA preferred)</a>